lsrockdev/Union-Project/README.md

 ```

-# Commands to run the iOS version
+# Commands to run the Android Version on Windows
 ```
 yarn install --check-files
 react-native run-android